FoundatioFx/Foundatio/README.md

 Caching allows you to store and access data lightning fast, saving you exspensive operations to create or get data.
 We provide four different cache implementations that derive from the [`ICacheClient` interface](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/ICacheClient.cs):

 1. [InMemoryCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/InMemoryCacheClient.cs): An in memory cache client implementation.
+This cache implementation is only valid for the lifetime of the process.
 2. [HybridCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/HybridCacheClient.cs): This cache implementation uses the `InMemoryCacheClient` and uses the `IMessageBus` to keep the cache in sync across processes.
 3. [RedisCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Redis/Cache/RedisCacheClient.cs): An redis cache client implementation.
 4. [RedisHybridCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Redis/Cache/RedisHybridCacheClient.cs): This cache implementation uses both the `RedisCacheClient` and `InMemoryCacheClient` implementations and uses the `RedisMessageBus` to keep the in memory cache in sync across processes.
-This can lead to huge wins in performance as you are saving a serialization operation and call to redis if the item exists in the local cache.
+This can lead to **huge wins in performance** as you are saving a serialization operation and call to redis if the item exists in the local cache.

 We recommend using all of the `ICacheClient` implementations as singletons.